Cobra Woman

 Cobra Woman is a 1944 American South Seas adventure film from Universal Pictures, directed by Robert Siodmak that stars Maria Montez, Jon Hall and Sabu.
-Shot in Technicolor, this film is typical of Montez's career at Universal, and, although mostly forgotten today by the general public, is venerated by film buffs as a camp classic for its legendary phallic snake-dance and Montez's character Naja's exaggerated accent when speaking the line: "Give me that Cobra jewel".
+Shot in Technicolor, this film is typical of Montez's career at Universal, and, although mostly forgotten in the 21st century by the general public, is venerated by film buffs as a camp classic for its legendary phallic snake-dance and Montez's character Naja's exaggerated accent when speaking the line: "Give me that Cobra jewel".

 Avant-garde filmmaker Kenneth Anger has called it his favorite film.
-Film critic Leonard Maltin gave the film three stars out of four and called it a camp classic.
+Leonard Maltin's Movie Guide gives the film three stars out of four and calls it a camp classic.

 Plot

 The beautiful Tollea is abducted and taken to Cobra Island, where she discovers that the Queen is her grandmother.
-Hava warns the angered Ramu not to go after Tollea, but he sets sail for the forbidden island, with his young friend Kado accompanying him as a stowaway.
+The queen's servant Hava warns Ramu, who expected to marry Tollea, not to go after her, but he sets sail for the forbidden island, with his young friend Kado accompanying him as a stowaway.

 A panther attacks Ramu, who is saved by a dart from Kado's deadly blowgun.
 They continue the search for Tollea, unaware that the high priestess of the island is Naja, her twin sister.
 The queen has ordered Tollea to be forcibly returned to Cobra Island only so she can displace her evil sister.

-Ramu mistakenly becomes involved with Naja, who falls in love with him.
-Kado is captured and tortured by the brutal Martok, but refuses to reveal Ramu's whereabouts.
+Mistaking her for Tollea, Ramu becomes involved with Naja, who falls in love with him.
+Kado is captured and tortured by Naja's brutal chief minister Martok, but refuses to reveal Ramu's whereabouts.
 Martok proceeds to murder the Queen.

 When they finally meet, Naja attempts to kill her sister with a spear, but plunges to her own death instead.
 The evil Martok insists that Tollea perform a forbidden cobra dance, whereupon the island's volcano begins to violently erupt.
 It ceases when Martok is killed by Hava.
 When Ramu is about to return home, Tollea asks him to remain by her side and help her rule Cobra Island.